AccumulateNetwork/accumulate-docs/tutorials/glossary.md

 ### Anchor Chain

-A chain that aggregates anchors from other chain.
+A chain that aggregates anchors from other chains (transactions, merkle tree & BVNs) capturing the states of the network.